zero2cx/spiral-matrix/docs/SpiralMatrix.md

   (y, x) coordinates

 #### E
-  - _description_ - An equivalent of compass-east
+  - _description_ - an equivalent of compass-east
   - _value_ - 2-tuple, (0, 1)
   - _note_ - 0 along the vertical axis, and +1 along the horizontal axis

 ---

 #### N
-  - _description_ - An equivalent of compass-north
+  - _description_ - an equivalent of compass-north
   - _value_ - 2-tuple, (-1, 0)
   - _note_ - -1 along the vertical axis, and 0 along the horizontal axis

 ---

 #### W
-  - _description_ - An equivalent of compass-west
+  - _description_ - an equivalent of compass-west
   - _value_ - 2-tuple, (0, -1)
   - _note_ - 0 along the vertical axis, and -1 along the horizontal axis

 ---

 #### S
-  - _description_ - An equivalent of compass-south
+  - _description_ - an equivalent of compass-south
   - _value_ - 2-tuple, (1, 0)
   - _note_ - +1 along the vertical axis, and 0 along the horizontal axis

 ---

 #### compass
-  - _description_ - Map each string representation to a dictionary key used to look up the corresponding tuple value for that key
+  - _description_ - map of each string representation to the dictionary key, used to look up the corresponding tuple value
   - _value_ - dictionary:
     - 'E': E
     - 'EAST': E